 As a mom of 4, I use sensory bins to keep my children engaged in play on rainy days.
 My kids play HARD and happily when we do sensory bins.

 Here’s some of the sensory bins we’ve made in the past.
-My son’s favorite is the construction theme with beans!
+My son’s favorite is the construction theme with beans.
+Such a fun activity!

 Please note that children who still put things in their mouths should not play with sensory bins that contain small objects.
 You can still create a sensory bin for your child, but I would suggest using water and large items in the sensory bin instead of a smaller pieces like rice, beans or pasta that might pose a choking hazard.